EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 builder.Services.AddTransient<RazorTemplates.Services.IRazorViewRenderer, RazorTemplates.Services.RazorViewRenderer>();
 ```

 The only interesting thing here is the `services.AddMvcCore().AddRazorViewEngine();` line.
 I had to add that to my project because it is a Web API.
 That means that it doesn't include all the services related to rendering views.
-Other project types, that already include all the view-related services, like MVC or Razor Pages, may not need this line.
+Other project types that already include all the view-related services, like MVC or Razor Pages, may not need this line.
 Remember that our `RazorViewRenderer` class depends on all sorts of framework objects.
 This line makes sure that they are available.

-## Step 3: Defining the email templates
+### Step 3: Defining the email templates

 Now that our system knows how to render Razor templates into strings, let's go ahead and actually implement some.
 The nice thing about this approach is that these templates are full Razor views.
 That means that features like layouts and partials are supported.